Impacts to Bird Migration Patterns

 Of the 629 species of birds documented in Texas, 53% of them are migratory.

 Because of Texas’ unique location, and role in supporting migratory birds, we must have accurate data on how renewable wind projects impact the birds that use these flyways each year.
+To date, all of the studies we are aware of support our concerns that these wind projects significantly impact the migratory birds flying directly over the Gulf of Mexico before resting in Texas.

 As offshore wind turbines grow larger, and will soon cover hundreds of miles of the Gulf of Mexico, will birds traveling across the gulf remain out of reach?